scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/GitLab-CI-Integration.md

 # {{ $frontmatter.title }}

-> Discover {{companyConfig.COMPANY_NAME}}'s capabilities with GitLab CI integration
+> Discover {{companyConfig.APP_NAME}}'s capabilities with GitLab CI integration

 ## GitLab CI

 GitLab CI is a continuous integration solution provided by GitLab that simplifies and automates the process of integrating code changes into a shared repository.
 With Gitlab CI, each code commit triggers an automated build process, provided that a pipeline is within your GitLab environment.
 It can be integrated with GitHub, GitHub Enterprise and Bitbucket.

-Integrating {{companyConfig.COMPANY_NAME}} into the development lifecycle of GitLab CI can help enforce security and licensing compliance within your CI/CD pipeline.
+Integrating {{companyConfig.APP_NAME}} into the development lifecycle of GitLab CI can help enforce security and licensing compliance within your CI/CD pipeline.

 ## Steps for Integration with Gitlab CI

-Follow the following steps to integrate {{companyConfig.COMPANY_NAME}} with your Gitlab CI.
+Follow the following steps to integrate {{companyConfig.APP_NAME}} with your Gitlab CI.

 ### Step 1 - Create access token

-You will need to create an access token on {{companyConfig.COMPANY_NAME}} to authenticate and authorize the integration between {{companyConfig.COMPANY_NAME}} and GitLab.
+You will need to create an access token on {{companyConfig.APP_NAME}} to authenticate and authorize the integration between {{companyConfig.APP_NAME}} and GitLab.

 ### Step 2 - Setup Environmental Variables on Gitlab CI